The Ugly Swans

-The Ugly Swans (Гадкие лебеди) is a science fiction novel by Arkady and Boris Strugatsky.
+The Ugly Swans (Гадкие лебеди) is a science fiction novel by Soviet writers Arkady and Boris Strugatsky.
 In the USSR, it was published in 1987, in the Latvian magazine Daugava, with the title "The Time of Rains" (Время дождей).

 Initially, the novel was written in 1966-1967 to be published in the Soviet literary magazine Molodaya Gvardiya, but the publication was rejected by censor due to prominent political and free-thought overtones in the novel.
 It circulated in samizdat, and in 1972 was published without the authors' permission abroad, in the Federal Republic of Germany.

 In 2006, a loose film adaptation of the novel was made by Konstantin Lopushansky.

 Plot summary

 The action takes place in an uncertain mildly-authoritarian country, in an unnamed town.
 Famous writer Victor Banev, a middle-aged heavy drinker, comes from the capital city to the town of his childhood where the rain never stops.

 Banev finds himself in the middle of strange events linked to slimies or four-eyes - strange leper people suffering from disfiguring "yellow leprosy" manifesting itself as yellow circles around the eyes.
 These slimies live in a former leper colony.
 The town's adult population is terrified by their existence, considering them to be the cause of all the bad and odd things in the town.
 Nevertheless, the town's teenagers simply adore slimies, that including Banev's daughter Irma.
 A boy named Bol-Kunats, Irma's friend, invites the writer to a meeting with the town school's students.
 Banev is deeply shocked by teenagers' high intelligence and disullusioned point of view.
 They appear as superhuman geniuses despising the dirty and corrupt human world and having no pity for the adults.

 Banev makes acquaintance with Diana, and discusses slimies in dinner conversations with the chief doctor of the leprosarium Yul Golem, a drunken artist Ram Quadriga and sanitary inspector Pavor Summan.
 Banev dislikes the mayor, a patron of local fascist thugs, and also the military who guard the slimies.
 Golem mentions that the genetic disease of slimies represents the future of humanity, a new genetic type of people, intellectually and morally superior to ordinary people.

 Events begin to unfold dramatically.
 Banev discovers that Pavor Summan works for counterintelligence, and, learning he's guilty of kidnapping and killing of a slimy, notifies the military out of spite.
 The town's children leave their parents' homes and move into the leper colony.
 Adults of the town are gripped with a sudden overpowering feeling of terror, and exodus begins.
 As soon as all the residents have left town, the rain stops.
 Golem leaves the last.
 Banev and Diana enter the city, now disappearing under the rays of Sun.
 They see Irma and Bol-Kunats all grown up in a day and happy, and Banev's saying to himself: "All this is nice and fine, but I mustn't forget to return."